upewpi/documents/bylaws.md

 ### Section I: Composition of the Executive Board

-1. The society shall elect three primary executive officers: a President, Secretary, and Treasurer.
+1. The society shall elect four primary executive officers: a President, Vice-President, Secretary, and Treasurer.
-2. The term of an office shall be from the first day of C-Term until the day before the first day of C-term of the subsequent year.
+2. The term of an office shall be from the first day of D-Term until the day before the first day of D-term of the subsequent year.
 3. Additional executive positions other than those specified above shall be created or removed at the discretion of the President, and the term for such positions shall be the same as the primary offices’.
 4. An individual appointed to an additional executive position shall not be removed from office until their term expires (Except as specified in Section V).